TimaSv-Uk/my_readEra/src/components/tring_to_get_page_number_for_any_font_size.md

-my goal is to get relatively normal(like in printed books about 1800 words per page) page count for my books
+# my goal is to get relatively normal(like in printed books about 1800 words per page)
+# page count for my books

+## WHY: TO RENDER EACH BOOK WITH UNIQE NOT RANDOM SIZE

 test book is `All the sinners bleed`